Wednesday, April 23, 2008

 So do any of you know where the Christmas song "Carol of the Bells" came from?

-The “Carol of the Bells,” a classic American Christmas song, was first introduced to American audiences by a Ukrainian choir on Oct.
+While searching for a special Ukrainian immigrant culture in the United States, I have found that The “Carol of the Bells,” a classic American Christmas song, was first introduced to American audiences by a Ukrainian choir on Oct.
 5, 1921 at Carnegie Hall, NY.
 The original song was written by Mykola Dmytrovych Leontovych as a New Year's Chant and was called Shchedryk (comes from the word, bountiful, in Ukrainian).
 The original Ukrainian text is based on the tale of a swallow flying into a household to proclaim the plentiful and bountiful year that the family will have.
 It was later adapted in English by Peter Wilhousky.

 Mykola Dmytrovych Leontovych was a famous Ukrainian composer, choral director and a world-renowned teacher.
 After the Ukraine's Independence in 1918, he taught at the Kiev Conservatory and Mykola Lysenko Institute of Music and Drama.
 However, he was tragically murdered by a Soviet State Security agent during the night of Jan.
 21-22, 1921.